Exciting Things are Happening at New England College!

 How do transfer students register for classes?
 Our Pathways Center staff assists students in selecting classes based on transfer credit evaluation and student goals

 Do transfer students have an academic advisor?
 Yes!
-All students are assigned an advisor to support your academic success.
-Advisors are typically a professor from your major.
+All students are assigned an academic advisor (based on your major) to support your academic success, as well as a faculty advisor from your major.

 May transfer students play sports?
 Yes!
 Eligibility is based on NCAA standards and determined by the coach.
 Learn more about athletics at NEC and contact our coaches here.